Maksymiliann/Team-5Pebbles/index.md

 #######BOXPLOT WHERE WE CAN CLIC ON THE DIFFERENT COUNTRIES########
 #######LINEGRAPH WHERE WE CAN CLIC ON THE DIFFERENT LANGUAGES#######

-Let’s dance! https://open.spotify.com/intl-fr/track/2XU0oxnq2qxCpomAAuJY8K?si=27dff2c069fa4379: The outcomes of our graphs show an elevated danceability in films produced in India, as well as for films produced in the languages Tamil and Malayalam.
+Let’s dance!
+[Dance monkey](https://open.spotify.com/intl-fr/track/2XU0oxnq2qxCpomAAuJY8K?si=27dff2c069fa4379): The outcomes of our graphs show an elevated danceability in films produced in India, as well as for films produced in the languages Tamil and Malayalam.
 Only looking at the top three countries/languages, this is true throughout the years (only spanish music varies a lot).

 Its all about energy:
 https://open.spotify.com/intl-fr/track/0YxKKO272sacGBJKjf6FnB?si=73fd450f952c400c